Kansas City

 Milwaukee Road Coburg - Ottumwa Manifest passes by Southwest Junction Tower on their way to Ottumwa, shortly the caboose appears as the train leaves CTC territory.

 Milwaukee Road #355 arrives at Ottumwa Yard on the arrival track where the crew will pull into the clear and tie up for the day.
-Soon the caboose appears and the train is in the clear.
+Soon the caboose appears and the train is

-Milwaukee Road Fairbanks Morse switch engine #766 prepares to switch out the cars on the CYOT train and after the cars are switched out, locomotive #355 will be taken by the hostler to the Engine House track for servicing.
-After the days running, locomotives used in the Ottumwa - Coburg runs will go Light Engine to Coburg to have the locomotives turn on the table and ready for another day of service.
+to the Engine House track for servicing.
+After the days running, locomotives used in the Ottumwa - Coburg runs will go Light Engine to Coburg to have the locomotives turn on the table

-BN Transfer arrives at staging - the cars must be returned to the far end of Murray Yard staging track, caboose will go to the caboose track and locomotive 145 returns to the front of the Murray Yard track (2nd track from front).
+BN Transfer arrives at staging - the cars must be returned to the far end of Murray Yard staging track, caboose will go to the caboose track and locomotive 145 returns to the front

 BN 145 switches two cars onto the tail end of Murray Yard track.
 These cars will be deemed as delivered and their waybills changed for the next trip they make in the future.